Other Student Classifications - Admissions Requirements

 An applicant who has never been admitted to Regent University follows the regular application process for both programs in which admittance is sought.
 The applicant should indicate on each application his or her desire to be admitted in two schools.
 In addition to the admissions pieces required for each school the Joint Degree Form for New Applicants should be submitted to the primary school.

 Joint Degrees — Enrolled Student Procedure

 An enrolled student who is applying to the School of Psychology & Counseling must complete the Joint Degree Form for Current Students.
 After completing the form with his or her current school, the student must submit a new application for admission through Genisys, including a $50 application fee.
-Applicants will then be contacted regarding the other items needed to complete the file and to arrange an admissions interview.
+Applicants will then be contacted regarding the other items needed to complete the file.

 Non-Degree and Certificate of Graduate Studies Applicants

 Applicants desiring to enroll in the School of Psychology & Counseling master’s degree program who do not intend to obtain a degree may be accepted on a non-degree basis.
 Non-degree students are not eligible to receive financial aid and may enroll in courses on a space-available basis only.
 In addition, they must demonstrate that they have the necessary pre-requisites for the course in which they intend to enroll and have the permission of the instructor teaching the course before registering.
 Non-degree students are limited to a maximum of 12 credits.
 They may not enroll in experiential courses such as practicum or internship.
 Non-degree students may be accepted for Psy.D. courses only by permission of the program director.
 Applicants seeking non-degree status must meet the published entrance requirements and must submit the following in the application packet.

 1. Regent University Online Application.

 2. Nonrefundable application fee ($50), paid online or by check sent through the mail.